Amazon Kindle Advertising Strategy: The Complete Guide for 2025

 As you can see above your optimal bid calculus changes with the KENP Revised ACoS %

-How to Optimize your KDP Advertising (Step By Step)
+How to Troubleshoot and Optimize your KDP Advertising Campaigns

 Ok, now that you have created your first campaign and started to drive clicks and orders, you cannot just sit back and relax.
 To improve your ROI or make sure you are fulfilling your objectives, you will need to optimize your KDP advertising campaigns, in other words, optimization.
 Here are 5 steps you can take to optimize your campaign.
 Of course, they’re probably much more complicated and comprehensive ways out there.
 I condensed the optimization process to 5 quick and easy steps, which only needed to be done once a week.